jakekara/jk-plottools/README.md

 	// set the x scale to a linear scale from 0 to 100 p.xScale(d3.scaleLinear().domain([0,100]));

-### jkd3.axisPlotter.yScale(d3Scale)
+### jkd3.plotter.yScale(d3Scale)

-Same as axisPlotter.xScale but for the y axis.
+Same as plotter.xScale but for the y axis.

 Example:
 	// set the y scale to a linear scale from 0 to 100 p.yScale(d3.scaleLinear().domain([0,100]));

-### jkd3.axisPlotter.draw()
+### jkd3.plotter.addDrawable(d)

-Draw the axes in the svg
+Add a drawable to the plot.
+These drawables, such as axes or scatter objects, will be drawn in order they are added!

 Example:

+	// in order to keep this example liner, see the jkd3.axes
+	// initializer example code.

+### jkd3.plotter.draw()

+Clear the plotter's _svg_ and draw all drawable items in order they were added.

+Example:

 	// draw p
 	p.draw()

+# jkd3.axes

+A drawable that requires a jkd3.plotter.
+The x and y scale belong to the plotter, so axes doesn't need any configuration.
+You just create one, and then add it to the plotter's drawables.

+### jkd3.axes()

+Initializer.
+Takes a plotter object.

+Example:

+	// create a new
+	ax = new jkd3.axes(p);

+	// now add it to the plotter p p.addDrawable(ax);

 # jkd3.scatter

-Given a jkd3.axisPlotter, some data, draw a scatter chart.
+Given a jkd3.plotter, some data, draw a scatter chart.

 ### jkd3.scatter(axisPlotter)